Multilingual SaaS: 8 Tips to Prepare for International Expansion

 Once you’re certain that your product is fit to be launched globally, it’s time to ask yourself if it will be more effective to roll out in-region first or go global from the start (also known as “going wide” or “going deep”).

 Going wide, on the other hand, requires a more robust, scalable solution that can easily be applied to multiple countries internationally.
 This approach is much riskier financially and in terms of time and resources invested in the product.
-But it allows your company to enter the market with a strong foundation in each new country you enter, which can translate into long-term benefits for the product and company.
+But it allows your company to enter the market with a strong foundation in each new country, which can translate into long-term benefits for the multilingual SaaS product and the company.

 Although we can all enjoy a good laugh at our little regional differences, they do matter when it comes to global expansion.
 You will have to consider cultural factors such as language, religion, values, ethics codes, humour—even the way information is displayed—to cater to the needs of your new customers.